docker-archive/global-hack-day-3/Docker+Slack/README.md

 # Docker+Slack

-A Slack integration to notify Docker events.
+A Slack integration to notify Docker events (starting and stopping containers for now).

+## Requirements
++ Docker
++ Docker Compose
++ Slack account

 ## How to get started